Bank Accounts, Cards & e-Wallets

 by gazza180 » Wed Aug 19, 2009 3:36 pm

-Hi Steve, contiuing on the credit card thread, I funded this seasons betting bank by using my virgin credit card balance transfer offer, this is the second time I have used this offer, when I started out Betfair Trading and risk free betting last year I used this offer to start me off, what you do is (provided you have a virgin card) go into virginmoney online, then promotions and select transfer a cash balance to your current account, the good thing about this offer is that you can currently transfer a cash balance until may2010 interest free, the only fee that you will be charged is the 2.98% handling fee for transferring the money, I thought it was a good way of getting a large betting bank with only a 2.98% charge for the credit as I would never consider paying any of the hefty cash advance charges these greedy companies charge, any questions post them up mate and I will try to help if I can.
+Hi Steve, contiuing on the credit card thread, I funded this seasons betting bank by using my virgin credit card balance transfer offer, this is the second time I have used this offer, when I started out trading and risk free betting last year I used this offer to start me off, what you do is (provided you have a virgin card) go into virginmoney online, then promotions and select transfer a cash balance to your current account, the good thing about this offer is that you can currently transfer a cash balance until may2010 interest free, the only fee that you will be charged is the 2.98% handling fee for transferring the money, I thought it was a good way of getting a large betting bank with only a 2.98% charge for the credit as I would never consider paying any of the hefty cash advance charges these greedy companies charge, any questions post them up mate and I will try to help if I can.

 all the best, gazza180!!